adeeweller/adeeweller.github.io/_pages/Research.md

 <details>
   <summary>Abstract</summary>
-     How and why do colonial regimes vary their repertoires of repression within the colonial domain?
-While regimes are more likely to repress communities with greater anti-colonial resistance activity, there remains substantial variation in the intensity and form (selective vs. indiscriminate) of repression.
-We argue that local economic value and political opportunity structures are critical factors shaping patterns of colonial repression.
-In economically valuable areas, colonial authorities invest in public goods and cultivate alliances with local elites.
-This reduces locals' incentives for resistance, thereby reducing the likelihood of repression overall, while also increasing the regime's incentives and capabilities to deploy selective repression when resistance violence does occur.
-In peripheral areas, the regime under-invests in governance and intermediary relationships, which lowers the cost of resistance and restricts the regime's capability to repress selectively, increasing the likelihood of lower-cost indiscriminate collective targeting.
-We evaluate this argument in the context of British Mandate Palestine, where colonial authorities confronted widespread anti-colonial mobilization during the 1936–1939 Arab Revolt.
-Drawing upon British, Israeli, and Palestinian archival sources, we construct a dataset measuring local-level variation in village-level politics, economics, and repression across hundreds of communities.
-The findings advance understanding of colonial governance and coercive state-building by showing how regimes combine violence and co-optation to manage resistance and secure their political and extractive interests.
+  Why do colonial regimes deploy different forms of repression against communities within the colonial domain?
+Existing explanations emphasize the scale of dissent activity and regime capacity, yet these factors alone are insufficient to explain the local variation in colonial repression.
+We argue community-level political and social dynamics shape both the information available to the regime and its administrative ability to implement specific repressive tactics.
+First, long-standing intra-village rivalries generate streams of denunciations that provide authorities with actionable intelligence, increasing the likelihood of lethal violence.
+Second, local intermediaries expand the regime's administrative capacity, enabling the imposition of non-lethal but institutionally demanding forms of repression, such as collective fines, while also facilitating more targeted lethal force in high-resistance areas.
+We evaluate this argument in the British Mandate of Palestine during the Arab Revolt (1936–1939) using an original village-level dataset integrating British, Zionist, and Palestinian archival sources to measure repression, social conflict, leadership ties, and resistance across more than 300 localities.
+The findings show that local social structures systematically conditioned colonial repertoires of coercion, offering new insight into the microfoundations of indirect rule, information politics, and the enduring legacies of late-colonial counterinsurgency.
 </details>

  * _Keywords:_ Colonial rule; repression; British Mandate Palestine; archival records